Resident Director

 • Be visible and accessible to residents, role modeling responsible behavior and personal integrity.
 Individually interact and engage with students.

-• Meet with students involving student conduct issues and utilize creative and appropriate disciplinary sanctions.
+• Meet with students involving student conduct issues.

 • Promote a safe and inclusive environment for all residents and address any concerns in a timely and effective manner.

-• Effectively respond to and manage emergency and/or crisis situations by participation as the second level responder in on-call duty rotation with other professional staff.
+• Effectively respond to and manage emergency and/or crisis situations.

 • Facilitate/lead mediations between roommates.

-• Directly oversee a vibrant RA programming model that provides healthy social activities to the resident population.
+• Directly oversee a vibrant RA programming model to engage the community.

-• Directly oversee health and safety inspections and provide follow-up to students not in compliance.
+• Directly oversee health and safety inspections and resident follow up.

-• Uses database systems to ensure accurate record keeping of student information, including occupancy levels, and housing assignments.
+• Utilizes Star Rez, Entrata, and other database systems to ensure accurate record keeping of student information.

-• Walk-through community on a regular basis for cleanliness and maintenance needs identification.
+• Walk-through community on a regular basis for cleanliness and facilities needs.

-• Provide a weekly report to supervisor and other team members outlining information/updates of the community.
+• Provide a weekly report to the Assistant Director-Resident Life.

 Work Environment: